fregante/webext-permission-toggle/readme.md

 Adds an item to the browser action icon's context menu (as shown in the screenshot).

-The user can access this meny by right clicking the icon.
+The user can access this menu by right clicking the icon.
 If your extension doesn't have any action or popup assigned to the icon, it will also appear with a left click.

 #### options